 Furthermore, if you’re looking for an authentic two-way communication experience, what you need is a high-powered radio.
 Broadcasting at power wattage above the FCC-permitted limits is illegal and requires a license.
 The increased wattage helps in overcoming prevention by adding more pressure to the signal flow.

 This one-time investment is undoubtedly worth your money given the end results!
 The Uniden SX507-2CKHS reaches as far as 50-miles in ideal circumstances and lives up to the claims.
 It is best suited for your hiking and trail running needs!

 The MOTOTRBO CP160 is a commercial walkie talkie that you may use for your long-range communication needs.
 It hits about 100-miles away and operates on 32 channels.

 The MOTOTRBO DP4800E is a professional two-way radio designed for retail, healthcare, management, and other settings.
 These powerful devices have been tested to military standards and are a workhorse of connectivity.
-The DP4800E are fit for use both indoors and outdoors and cover a distance of 500 miles with complete ease.
+The DP4800E is fit for use both indoors and outdoors and covers a distance of 500 miles with complete ease.

 They are also designed to deliver loud and clear audio, thanks to the industrial noise cancellation technology.

 Another method is to operate on commercial frequencies through repeaters in elevated regions point for broader coverage.
 You may want to note that the cost of repeaters and high-end, long-range walkie talkies is relatively high.

 Conclusively, if high range coverage is your top priority, here’s how to increase it on your current radio device:

 - Switch to the GMRS channels on the high power mode.